-- Maintenance of Retail

-Property

-- NOTES

-- (b) Automated Response Maintenance: This occurs when electronic maintenance requests are sent out in response to a serious failure condition, such as when elevators fail in a high-rise building or office tower.

-- (c) Human Requests: These are the requests from the tenants or the workers at the property for the maintenance.
+- (b) Automated Response Maintenance: This occurs when electronic maintenance requests are sent out in response to a serious failure condition, such as when elevators fail in a high-rise building or office tower. - (c) Human Requests: These are the requests from the tenants or the workers at the property for the maintenance.